-In the short-term, an increase in the local economy may occur as the result of increased construction in the area.
-However, localized traffic patterns may be temporarily affected due to construction related road closures.
+During project construction, local traffic patterns may be temporarily affected due to construction related road closures or traffic pattern alterations.
 Ponding elevations during high water events are proposed to be reduced under this plan, so the impacts to traffic and roads may be lessened.